joinpursuit/AC_4_Web/bridge/lessons/06_functions_101.md

 }
 ```

-What we want to print the numbers from 2 - 12, and later print the numbers from 4 - 14, in the same program?
-We would have to create two loops.
-These would look the same except for the values of `start` and `end`.
-Alternatively, we could create a function.
+What if we want to print the numbers from 2 - 12, and later print the numbers from 4 - 14, in the same program?
+We would have to create two loops, which would look the same except for the values of `start` and `end`.
+Alternatively, we could create a *function*.

 A function is a reusable block of code.
+In mathematics, a function is a relationship where each input has a single output.
+This definition can be transferred to computer science.

-To create a function, we can create a new variable, and as the value use the `function` keyword, followed by parentheses, followed by the code block.
+To create a function, we can create a new variable, using the `function` keyword as the value, followed by parentheses `()`, followed by the code block `{}`.
-This is called defining a function.
+This is called *defining* a function.

 ```js
 var hello = function (){